 “We envision a broad and diverse group of students in this program, from within Arts and Letters, as well as from business, science, engineering, and architecture—all of whom play a vital role in bringing successful solutions to fruition.”

-The program features a new introductory course called Design Matters, which is primarily intended for sophomores.
+The program features a new introductory course called Design Matters, which is primarily intended for first-years and sophomores.
 Students in the class will not only learn design thinking and the theory behind it, but will also work in teams to apply the methodology to real-world problems, said Ann-Marie Conrado, assistant professor of industrial design.

 “This gateway course is an opportunity for students from across the university to be exposed to the process of design thinking,” she said, “which is especially relevant to today’s complex issues—issues where the parameters and variables are continuously shifting.”